grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/33 toBeLessThan.md

 ---
 title: 'toBeLessThan( expectedValue )'
-description: 'Use toBeLessThan to compare values.'
+description: 'Use to verify that `received < expected`'
 ---

 `toBeLessThan(expectedValue)` should be called in the chain after the `t.expect()`